neilg63/julian_day_converter/README.md

 This crate adds two traits to supplement Rust's standard datetime crate, Chrono, as well as four standalone functions to convert directly to and from Unix timestamps.
 All date-time values are in UTC but can be converted to a timezone-aware *chrono::DateTime*.

-Please note that Julian Day values as 64-bit floats are always rounded to the nearest millisecond when *chrono::NaiveDateTime*.
+Please note that Julian Day values as 64-bit floats are always rounded to the nearest millisecond with *chrono::NaiveDateTime*.
 Prior to version 0.4.3, they were rounded to the nearest second.

 ## Direct Functions